CantaoSu/ASR_TalkingClock/README.md

 However, there are still issues unsolved due to time limit:
 ### Language Announcements
-- **Challenge:** Although the code logic for language-based time announcements appeared straightforward, issues arose during execution.
-The application looped through all audio files before making the correct language selection.
+- **Language Announcement Path Logic:** The designed function logic suggests that calling the corresponding audio file should be straightforward by specifying the file path.
+However, in practice, the system cycles through all audio files before locating and playing the intended one, despite the absence of a loop in the code.

-- **Challenge:** Misalignment between the time announcement and playback modules occurred.
-Different team members developed these modules separately, leading to issues with parameter compatibility.
+- **Language Announcement Playback:** The project encountered challenges related to the division of responsibilities between the time announcement and playback modules.
+This misalignment led to significant problems, particularly concerning different parameters.
+Initially, the "play()" function was used for playback, but it exhibited compatibility issues on Windows systems after a Python update.
+Subsequent attempts to switch to "pygame" allowed only one-time playback, with permission denied issues when attempting additional plays.

-- **Challenge:** Ensuring a user-friendly interface where buttons provide visual feedback required special consideration.
-While the buttons changed color to indicate success, the system still accepted input for the next announcement during the current one.
+- **Language Announcement and GUI Interaction:**  According to design principles, the user interface should provide visual feedback by turning white when the user presses a button, indicating a successful operation before initiating the time announcement.
+However, during the announcement, pressing other buttons does not provide feedback on the interface.
+Still, the system continues to receive play instructions, resulting in sequential announcements.

 ## GDPR Compliance🐳